ipfs/community/CONTRIBUTING.md

-If you would like to add a translation for a project or a language that is not on Transifex, please open an issue and ask the leads for a given repository to get familiar with [ipfs/i18n](https://github.com/ipfs/i18n) before filing a PR, so that we do not waste efforts.
+If you would like to add a translation for a project or a language that is not on Transifex, please open an issue and ask the leads for a given repository to get familiar with [ipfs/i18n](https://github.com/ipfs/i18n) before filing a PR, so that there is no wasted effort.

 If anyone has any issues understanding the English documentation, please let us know!
-If you would like to do so privately, please email @RichardLitt.
 We are very sensitive to language issues, and do not want to turn anyone away from hacking because of their language.

 ## Helping in other ways